Gabapentin and Alcohol Withdrawal: How to Use It

 • GABA does not return to normal levels (this can take weeks)

-While some people have used gabapentin for alcohol withdrawal and then tapered off, others have taken long-term gabapentin for alcohol cravings.
+While some people have used this for withdrawal and then tapered off, others have taken it long-term for cravings.

-Continuing to use gabapentin after alcohol detox has helped many alcoholics reduce the chance of relapse.
-The trade-off is that long-term use of gabapentin can cause dependence.
+Continuing this medication after detox has helped many heavy drinkers reduce the chance of relapse.
+The trade-off is that long-term use of it can cause dependence.

-The following dosage information may be useful if you are considering taking gabapentin for alcohol withdrawal:
+The following dosage information may be useful if you are considering taking gabapentin for withdrawal:

-• Since gabapentin is a generic drug, dosage amount may vary depending on the brand and different brand name tablets are not interchangeable.
+• Since it is a generic drug, dosage amount may vary depending on the brand and different brand name tablets are not interchangeable.

-• Larger doses of gabapentin for alcohol withdrawal (over 900 mg) are typically divided throughout the day.
+• Larger doses (over 900 mg) are typically divided throughout the day.

-• To avoid dependence, only take gabapentin for alcohol withdrawal as long as it is needed to manage symptoms – typically less than a week.
+• To avoid dependence, only take dosage as long as it is needed to manage symptoms – typically less than a week.

-• There is no standard dosage of gabapentin for alcohol withdrawal; only a doctor can determine this depending on your situation.
+• There is no standard dosage; only a doctor can determine this depending on your situation.

-• Only take gabapentin under the supervision of a doctor.
+• Only take this under the supervision of a doctor.

-Before taking gabapentin for alcohol withdrawal, make sure to review the following:
+Before taking it, make sure to review the following:

 Research Studies